Albert Wesker: Voice-over and live-action actors

 Ken Lally provided a motion capture for Wesker in Resident Evil 5.
 In the 2023 remake of Resident Evil 4, he was voiced and motion captured by Craig Burnatowski.
+Burnatowski would also voice and motion capture the character of Zeno in Resident Evil Requiem (2026), a character with visual and behavioral similarities to Wesker.
 Eric Pirius portrayed Wesker in the Resident Evil live-action cutscenes.
 In Resident Evil: Extinction, Jason O'Mara portrayed Wesker, and Shawn Roberts portrayed him in Resident Evil: Afterlife, Resident Evil: Retribution, and Resident Evil: The Final Chapter.
 Tom Hopper portrayed Wesker in Resident Evil: Welcome to Raccoon City.
 He explained that the filmmakers did not want Wesker "to be a stereotypical villain, we wanted him to be likable.
 We're seeing who he really is underneath the sunglasses."

 In the 2022 Resident Evil Netflix series, Lance Reddick portrayed the character; he was the first person of color to do so.
 The series' showrunners did not want to limit themselves to actors who resembled Wesker's in-game appearance; showrunner Andrew Dabb stated that "you're making the show weaker by going with someone that may be more aesthetically a match to the game."
 Reddick did not know that the character was from a video game series, stating: "When I was doing it, I didn't think of having to play an already established iconic character, I just kept trying to bring what was on the page to life".
 He further said, "This Wesker, although very very much based on the Wesker in the games, isn't exactly him".